kleveross/ormb/README.md

 ## Community

-ormb project is part of Clever, a Cloud Native Machine Learning platform.
-We are going to open source a community edition soon.
+ormb project is part of Klever, a Cloud Native Machine Learning platform.

-The Clever slack workspace is caicloud-clever.slack.com.
-To join, click this [invitation to our Slack workspace](https://join.slack.com/t/caicloud-clever/shared_invite/zt-efz4rdrm-kcOg0Qvs_B8aIWGdZv9E6g).
+The Klever slack workspace is klever.slack.com.
+To join, click this [invitation to our Slack workspace](https://join.slack.com/t/kleveross/shared_invite/zt-g0eoiyq9-9OwiI7c__oV79bh_94MyTw).